-Under no circumstances can an employer take a negative action against an employee who engages in a protected workplace activity, such as reporting harassment and discrimination.
+Under no circumstances can an employer take negative action against an employee who engages in protected workplace activity, such as reporting harassment and discrimination.
 When an employer punishes an employee in any way – either openly or discretely – under these circumstances, they can be held liable for retaliation.

 You may be wondering what the extent of retaliation includes (as far as an employer’s actions and reasons for them), and you may especially wonder how an employee can prove retaliation occurred.
 We’ll address these topics below as we provide a detailed look at what retaliation is and what employees can do about it.

 If the description of retaliation above seemed a little different than you expected, you’re not alone.
 Many people see the word “retaliation” and think of a boss who lashes out at an employee for small slights or in a bullying manner.
 This notion of retaliation isn’t far from the truth, but it’s missing the essential element that makes otherwise legal behavior illegal: a protected workplace activity.

 A protected activity in the workplace is anything an employee should be able to do without fear of reprisal from their employer.
 This is because that activity is protected by law.
 We say “should” only because employers all too often violate these rights, which is why retaliation lawsuits occur at all.

 Examples of protected activities at work include the following:

 - Reporting a coworker’s discriminatory behavior and/or harassment

 - Complaining about racist or sexist company policies

 - Participating in an investigation conducted internally or by a government agency

 There are many different types of protected activities one can engage in at work – the list above hardly scratches the surface.
 The main takeaway, though, is that there are certain things employees can do and be legally protected against retaliation from their employers.